4rzumanyan/OpenCode-oAuth/README.md

 ### 5. Done!

-The auth tokens are stored in `~/.opencode/mcp-auth.json` and will work with your regular OpenCode installation.
+The auth tokens are stored in `~/.opencode/mcp-auth.json` `~/.local/share/opencode/mcp-auth.json` or  and will work with your regular OpenCode installation.
 You can now use the MCP server with vanilla OpenCode - you don't need this branch anymore.